ZarmDev/transitHelper/render.md

 get the station name AND id from the langitude and latitude

 Fourth, use the backup.txt function with the station id to get the real time data

+Notes:
+In the react-native project, download google_transit every year Cache the object from stops.txt in react-native